 This is another one of those investment pieces.
 Buy it once and use it every year as part of your tradition!

 Carey Pace believes that beauty waits to be uncovered in the ordinary moments of everyday life.
 She chases creative motherhood, honesty in her writing, and images that tell stories.
 Her faith in Jesus inspires her to explore and share the trials and triumphs of raising children while designing magical moments along the way.
 She is a seeker of Light, a starter of projects, a reader of books, a lover of food and flavor, and an encourager to others.
-She and her husband Shawn reside in Tennessee with her son and daughter.
+She and her husband Shawn reside in Massachusetts with her son and daughter.